ETH-DISCO/cluster-tutorial/README.md

 - to use >8 GPUs you need your supervisor's permission and must reserve the nodes in advance in the shared calendar
 - only submit jobs to `arton[01-08]`
-	- see all available nodes using `sinfo`
 - the A100s with 80GB on `tikgpu10` need special privileges
 - the A6000s with 48GB on `tikgpu08` need special privileges
 - set friendly `nice` values to your jobs, keep them small and preferably as array jobs

 # Running SLURM jobs